logseq/docs/db-version.md

 ## Nodes

-Nodes is a new term for pages or blocks because the two now behave similarly.
-Nodes are both referenced by using `[[]]`.
-Nodes have a similar editing experience as they can set properties, use `/` commands, and use the [new tags](#new-tags).
-Like pages, blocks have a `Linked References` section when you zoom into a block..
+A node is a new term for a page or block because the two now behave similarly.
+Nodes have the following common behaviors:

+* Nodes are referenced by using `[[]]`
+* Nodes have a pretty similar editing experience whether changing block content or a page title.
+In the editing block, properties can be set, `/` commands are available and [new tags](#new-tags) can be set.
+* Nodes have `Linked References` and `Unlinked References` sections.
+Blocks need to be zoomed in to see this.
+* Nodes can be favorited.
+For a zoomed in block, use the `Add to/remove from favorites` command.
+* Nodes share the same keybindings for properties including [adding and editing them](#add-and-edit-property-values) and toggling their visibility with `Cmd-;`.

 Blocks and pages still have some differences that we are hoping to unify like the block view when it is zoomed in.

+### Pages

+While pages and blocks have become more unified as explained above, there are some unique things to pages:
+* Press `Cmd` and click on a page title to navigate to it.
+* Hovering over a page title shows common features like `Set Property` to add a property to the page.

 ## Properties